guptaNswati/-fh_team04-project02/README.txt

    PanelSquare.java	A class that extends JPanel by gibing it an x and y game board coordinate Symbols.ja		A class that loads the colorbline mode symbols into JLabels

-kamisado.websocket.server package:

-   KamisadoSessionPair.java	A class that holds the Session information
-				for pair of Kamisado players ( stored in a static Map in the WebSocketServer ).
-   WebSocketServer.java		A Websocket endpoint that manages messages
 				passed to and from the KAMISADO.html webpage.

-*  Other associated files ( used in web version )
+Other associated files ( used in web version )

 Symbols folder/Images folder/Pieces folder
-			Resources containing image files for the game
+			Resources containing image files for the Swing GUI version of our Kamisado game

 web/js folder: